 So, before you continue reading, you might want to go and grab a cuppa, or wine, just to relax for a few minutes while you are reading this post.
 So, grab it, I will wait for you.

 Potty Training Problems

 I am not going to talk about the basic issues of having to clean floor, carpets and spend lots of money in nappies but the emotional and sometimes the root of the problem that might be easier to resolve than you think.

-If you work full time and just see your child at the end of the day, just having a amazing time when you are with your child is everything you both need.
-Why not potty training in the night?
+If you work full time and just see your child at the end of the day, just having an amazing time when you are with your child is everything you both need.
+Why not potty training in the evening?
 You do what is best for you and your family!
-It is not about rules that other people create!
+It is not about the rules that other people create!

 Don’t feel guilty